andrzejostrowski/JenkinsScripts/README.md

 JenkinsScripts
 ==============
 Usefull scripts for jenkins CI server

+Before use please update [CHANGE] sections.

-mandatoryPluginsChecker - check if all mandatory plugins are installed
+mandatoryPluginsChecker.groovy - check if all mandatory plugins are installed disableAllJobsByNamePattern.groovy - disable all jobs by pattern name enabledAllJobsByNamePattern.groovy - enable all jobs by pattern name